jcmh05/pyt/README.md

 # PYT Media Downloader
-PYT is a project created as a training tool to download video or audio from various platforms.
+PYT is an application for downloading audio or video from various platforms, created as a training exercise.
 ![Logo](images/pytLogo2.png)
 ## Screenshots
 ![Screenshot](images/cap.png)